 Every Westie knows this place.
 Not many supper spots as legendary as this Ke Kou Mian stall—the hearty soup, generous ingredients and bouncy noodles are just perfect comfort for getting through the night.

 Suppers don’t just have to be plain affairs, especially when you can go to 2am:dessertbar, helmed by Janice Wong, formerly Best Pastry Chef in the World.
 If you want some eyecandy while having your supper, the beautifully-plated desserts won’t let you down.

 Al-Azhar doesn’t really need any introduction, it’s definitely one of the most well-known supper spots in Singapore.
 Their affordability and crazy extensive menu make it one of the most fuss-free spots to bring your squad.

 Hundred Acre (closes at 12am)

 If you live in the West and need to chill out with friends, this Winne the Pooh themed gelato café stays open till 12am.
-Their unique avocado ice cream and other Vietnamese-inspired flavours will give you some sweet dreams.
+A cool supper spot with unique avocado ice cream and other Vietnamese-inspired flavours that will give you some sweet dreams.

 Springleaf Prata (NEWest open 24h)

 Springleaf has multiple outlets and while there are a few which are opened until 12am, NEWest is the only 24 hour outlet.
-That means Westies can have their signature Murtaburger or Plaster Blaster any time you like.
+That means Westies can have their signature Murtaburger or Plaster Blaster any time you like — breakfast or supper.